brpo01/ansible-dynamic-13/ansible-dynamic.md

 ![7](https://user-images.githubusercontent.com/47898882/130092718-0e8e4dbd-95a9-4353-a785-e528416243ae.JPG)

 - To practicalize the dynamic assignment concept, we have to add environmental variables to our roles.
 To perform this task, go the the default/main.yml file of the apache and nginx roles, create a variable, and set the variables to false.
 In this case we are telling both roles, to set these variables to false by default, then we can decide to set it to true in the env-vars folder based on the environment(dev, uat, staging, prod) we are running the tasks on.
-This explains why this method is nown as dynamic assignments
+This explains why this method is known as dynamic assignments

 *defaults/main.yml*